 The Medical Assistant is a professional, multi-skilled individual trained to assist physicians in the many aspects of medical practice.
 Duties of the Medical Assistant vary from performing administrative tasks to assisting with examination and treatment of patients.
 Students learn to measure and record vital signs, take medical histories, administer medications, sterilize instruments, assist with minor office surgeries, and handle emergencies.
 Students also learn to obtain blood samples, perform routine office laboratory procedures and electrocardiograms, and instruct patients in preparation for laboratory procedures.
 In the administrative area, students learn to schedule and receive patients; handle telephone calls; type correspondence, reports, and manuscripts; perform medical transcription; process insurance forms; and handle office accounts, fees, and collections.
-Prior to completion of an area of concentration, a 225-hour preceptorship in a medical setting is required.
+Prior to completion of an area of concentration, a 225-hour practicum in a medical setting is required.

-The Medical Assisting AAS degreee program is accredited by the Commission on the recommendation of the Medical Assisting Education Review Board (MAERB).
+The Medical Assisting AAS degree program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), on the recommendation of the Medical Assisting Education Review Board (MAERB).
 Contact CAAHEP at 1361 Park Street, Clearwater, Florida 33756, (727-210-2350), www.caahep.org.